| TARPN Brew and Home Brew Components | |||

 The lugs should be front so they can't touch the metal HP power supply.

-Make a custom length orange jumper with lugs on each end to connect the
+Make a custom length orange jumper with lugs on each end to connect the + terminal of the battery to the back of the control panel.

-+ terminal to the lug on the back of the control panel.
+This will connect the battery + terminal to the lug on the back of the control panel.

 Turn off the battery using the Control-Panel switch, for now.